 Tip #2: Highlight one strength and also turn it into a weakness

-One of my most significant strengths is the love for kids.
+One of my most significant strengths is my love for kids.
 I enjoy being in one environment with the students and learning about their minds.
 My main focus is on the success of my students.
 Hence, I spend so much time with them and end up overworking.
 I think it isn’t appropriate, especially for my health, but I aim to look for ways to ensure I work moderately and not overwork.

 16. What Steps Will You Follow to Manage the Behavior in Classroom?